-You bought a new pair of heels that seemed comfy enough to walk in.
-At home, you nearly breal your ankles.
+You bought a new pair of shoes that you tried on in the store.
+They seemed comfy enough for walking in high heels.
+At home, you nearly break your ankles.
 Here is the answer why and how to make sure you won’t fall for the trick another time.

 - The mystery of walking in high heels

 - The reality of walking in high heels

 - How to get high heels you can walk in